hejDMC/pfcmap/python/README.rst

 Requirements are given in requirements.txt.

-To run the code, download the repo, navigate to the code folder (path_to_your_directory/pfcmap) and call all scripts from there.
+To run the code, download the repo, navigate to the code folder (path_to_your_directory/pfcmap) and call scripts from there.

 Setting file paths
 ####################